tambo-64/Blackjack/README.md

 # Blackjack
-A small blackjack program using the ncurses library in c++
+A small blackjack program using the ncurses library in c++ and c